 Weaver’s Workshop: Weaving with Kids

-In my limited experience I’ve found weaving with children can be either a great amount of fun or a frustrating experience for both weaver and teacher.
+In my limited experience, I’ve found weaving with kids can be either a great amount of fun or a frustrating experience for both weaver and teacher.
 When things go well, children not only learn the basics of weaving but also the joys of playing with color and texture as they weave up projects of their very own.
 When things go bad, you usually get a partially woven mess as both parties sulk about what could have been.
-Having taught weaving to more than a few kids over the years, I’ve learned a few tips and tricks to weaving with children.
+Having taught weaving to more than a few children over the years, I’ve learned a few tips and tricks to weaving with kids.

 - Small looms are your friend.
 I love pulling out my rigid-heddle loom when my niece comes to visit for the holidays.
 It’s not too big for them to handle, easy to use, and very forgiving.
 Pin looms, frame looms, and cardboard looms are also a great choice for kids.

-- Have realistic expectation.
+- Have a realistic expectation.
 Think about the age of the child, their attention span, and their hand-eye coordination and build the experience off of that.
 For younger children I prefer to have them help me weave rather than weave their own project.
 I let them choose the yarn (from a selection I’ve put out) and help me put the shuttle through the shed.
 This gives them hands-on experience that fits their skill level.
-For older kids you can give them the pre-warped loom and a bunch of different yarns to use as weft and give them free reign after teaching them the basics.
+For weaving with kids who are older, you can give them the pre-warped loom and a bunch of different yarns to use as weft and give them free reign after teaching them the basics.

 - Choose kid-friendly yarns.
 When I weave with my niece I like to pull out all my fun fashion yarns—yarns with bits of sparkle or bright changing colors.
 These yarns are usually synthetic or superwash so anything she weaves will be easy to clean.
 I also leave expensive, delicate, sticky, or otherwise persnickety yarns on the shelf.
 If you have balls of yarn that are too small to use on their own, this is the perfect time to pull them out.